Carrie (2013 film): Plot

-Chris dumps the blood onto Carrie and Tommy, and Nicki plays the "shower video" of Carrie on the large screens, inciting laughter from the audience.
+Chris dumps the blood onto Carrie and Tommy, and Tina plays the "shower video" of Carrie on the large screens, inciting laughter from the audience.
 Carrie pushes Miss Desjardin with her powers when Desjardin attempts to help her.
 The bucket falls onto Tommy's head, killing him.
 Enraged, Carrie uses her telekinesis to kill every student and staff but spares Desjardin.
 An electrical wire merges with leaking water, and a fire breaks out.
 As the school burns to the ground, Carrie walks away.
 Chris and Billy attempt to drive away, but Carrie crashes the car, killing Billy.
 Chris attempts to run Carrie over, but Carrie lifts the car and throws it at a gas station, killing her.

 Carrie arrives home and takes a bath.
 Carrie tearfully tells Margaret about the prank, and Margaret recounts Carrie's conception, revealing that Carrie's father raped her, and Carrie's birth made her believe that Carrie is a sin she must pay for.
 Margaret stabs Carrie with a knife, believing that she must kill Carrie in order to prevent the Devil from possessing her again, and attacks Carrie, but Carrie kills her with many sharp tools.
 She becomes hysterical and makes stones rain from the sky to crush the house.
 When Sue arrives, a furious Carrie lifts her with her powers but senses that Sue is pregnant.
 Carrie protects Sue and throws her out of the house to safety as the house collapses and sinks, apparently killing Carrie as well.

 After giving her testimony in court regarding the prom incident, Sue visits Carrie and Margaret's graves and places white roses by the headstone.
 As she leaves, the gravestone begins to break, and an enraged scream is heard, alluding that Carrie may have somehow survived.